 - Turn 2: Play Dark Ritual, Dark Ritual.
 Cast Hatred on Tormented Soul, pay 19 life and kill your opponent.

 Or you can just cast your powerful black cards two turns earlier, that’s fine too.
+This is one of the cards that rose in price since we originally made this list, but it’s still a great deal cheaper than a Mox Jet

 #3 Sword to Plowshares

-The only white card among the best 10 cheap MTG cards is the most efficient removal spell of all times.
+The only white card among the best 10 cheap MTG cards is the most efficient removal spell of all time.
 Sure, your opponent will gain some life, but you only spent a single white mana to do so and you got to exile it.
 No death triggers, no coming back from the graveyard.

 The ultimate answer to pretty much anything, for only two mana.
-Nowadays we call all cards with this effect counterspells, but this is the original one (all the way from Alpha).
+Nowadays, we call all cards with this effect counterspells, but this is the original one (all the way from Alpha).
 We got plenty of similar effects recently:

 Finally, we reach our number one card from the best cheap MTG cards – Brainstorm.
 It’s the most played card in Legacy which offers you a ton of options for just one mana.